 Remember the old days of opening a new shop somewhere?
 You’d spend months looking for the right location for your shop, and once you found it, your customers would pretty much come in by themselves.
 Now you have a website and those days are over.
 Because, strangely enough, visitors don’t just walk past your site.
 That’s where online marketing comes in: you need to make sure people will find your website.
 Search Engine Optimisation (SEO) is the “Location, Location, Location!” of online marketing.

-And in contrast to the old days, where a good location did at least 50% of the job, just having a great domain (your mygreatcompany.com website address) is not getting you a lot of visitors.
-You need Search Engine Optimisation (SEO) to ‘get high on Google’ (does that sound strange coming from a Dutch agency?).
+In contrast to the old days, where a good location did at least 50% of the job, just having a great domain (your mygreatcompany.com website address) is not getting you a lot of visitors.
+You need Search Engine Optimisation (SEO) to “get high on Google.”

 I’ll give a couple of rules which will help you reach your goals.
 Rules 4 – 8 require some technical knowledge, so if you are unable to do it yourself, ask your friendly local developer: they usually won’t bite.